-Having been created originally for players of over 40 years of age, and being still the leading UK cricket club created for that purpose, the Forty Club now accepts full membership from players of 35 and older and, in a trial that began in 2013, associate membership from players of 18 years and older.
-This is not to say that there has been any diminution in the standard or example of play that we wish to set: we want to fill the gap between the ages of say 28 and 45 when cricketers are leaving league cricket, are looking for good quality midweek non-league games, and who are not yet old enough for their county senior sides.
+Having been created originally for players of over 40 years of age, and being still the leading UK cricket club created for that purpose, the Forty Club now accepts membership from players of 18 years and older.
+This is not to say that there has been any diminution in the standard or example of play that we wish to set: we particularly want to fill the gap between the ages of say 28 and 45 when cricketers are leaving league cricket, are looking for quality midweek non-league games, and who are not yet old enough for their county senior sides.
+In many respects the Forty Club is the pathway to the county over 50s sides.

-The logo of the Forty Club is XL – Roman numerals for 40 as well as the heart of the message that the Club wishes to impart to young cricketers in the earlier seasons of their cricketing experience.
+The logo of the Forty Club is XL.
+Yes these are the Roman numerals for 40.
+But more importantly they shout out the essence of the message that the Club wishes to impart to young cricketers in the earlier seasons of their cricketing experience.